Comparing Zoom, Microsoft Teams and Google Meet

 Google Meet is more secure than Zoom.
 It encrypts messages but doesn’t use end-to-end encryption.
 Messages are encrypted “in transit”.
 This means that they are only encrypted between your device and Google’s servers.

 However, unlike with Zoom, Google Hangouts Meet video meeting links can be made only available to people within an a business.
-This is how many of the G Suite technologies work.
+This is how many of the Google Workspace, formerly G Suite, technologies work.

 Microsoft Teams encrypts your data “in transit".
 They store your data in a secure network of datacenters and use Secure Real-time Transport Protocol (SRTP) for video, audio and desktop sharing.